 Practice good password management

 Always build your passwords with a good mix of characters and don’t use the same password for all your accounts.
-Avoid sharing your passwords with others or writing it down.
+Change your passwords on a regular basis.
+Avoid sharing your passwords with others or writing them down.
+Using a password manager can help you to keep track of multiple passwords.

 Don’t leave devices alone